FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 2.rst

 Orifice flow can have two potential sag inlet conditions (Johnson and Fred, 1984):

-   If h ≥ H then
+   If h ≥ H then:

     .. math::
         :label:

         Q_o = C_d A \sqrt{2 g H}

-   If h < H then
+   If h < H then:

     .. math::
         :label: